 Regional or City-based Carbon Rations Scheme

-Local groups of voluntary low-carbon-lifestyle people aim to get local businesses and town or city councils involved as well.
+Local carbon footprint groups, full of volunteers putting their energy into achievable, practical actions, aim to get local businesses and town or city councils involved as well.
 This is where it really gets interesting – there are so many different facets to “carbon quotas” or “carbon allowances” or personal carbon trading as it is also known.
 It has so much potential for CO2 emissions reduction.

-In the city of Lahti, Finland, the city council has set up a voluntary carbon rationing scheme called “Citicap”, referring to the citizens’ cap-and-trade scheme, all possible over their mobiles.
+In the city of Lahti, Finland, the city council has taken the idea of a carbon footprint group to the n set up a voluntary carbon rationing scheme called “Citicap”, referring to the citizens’ cap-and-trade scheme, all possible over their mobiles.
 They give their participants 25kg CO2 rations per week and offer rewards if people keep under that.

 Climate change will not be sorted once and for all if only half of us are interested.
 If governments make it mandatory for everyone, they would be putting their nations on the straight and narrow path to zero emissions.
 No more vague, distant targets based on voluntary carbon markets.
 We’ve used rations before during wartime and now, faced with threats of a similar magnitude due to climate change, it’s time for it again.